 A PLC system is configured using several networked components, such as PLCs, computer, communication modules, and HMI, with communication interfacing capabilities.
-These components exchange data between two or more communication partners through the network using specific protocols for handling the data traffic.
+These components can exchange data between two or more communication partners through the network using specific protocols for handling the data traffic.

 A network is characterized by the type of hardware involved, communication procedure, and the data transfer rate.
 Accordingly, PLC communication networks can be classified as multi-point interface (MPI), Profibus, Industrial Ethernet, and point-to-point (PTP) connection.